bkuhn/talks/OSCON-2011/compliance.markdown

 + All but one violator came into compliance.

-# Courts may never give compliance.
+# Court May Not Mandate Source Release

 + Last GNU tar enforcement I ever did was circa mid-2002.